Myyscarlett/CRM-project_Snowflake/README.md

-# CRM Analytics in Snowflake
+# CRM Sales Analytics in Snowflake & Power BI

 A hands-on data warehousing and BI project to demonstrate scalable internal analytics using **Snowflake SQL**.
 This project replicates a Power BI dashboard pipeline where ETL was originally performed in Power BI.
 Now, all **ETL logic has been migrated to Snowflake**, separating data preparation from visualization for greater scalability and performance.